JanHenryNystrom/jhn_stdlib/README.md

 ------------

-This library consists mainly of code that arose out of my curiosity, either about Erlang and coding in general or concerning a pericular protocol or technique.
+This library consists mainly of code that arose out of my curiosity, either about Erlang and coding in general or concerning a perticular protocol or technique.
 So there is little of cohesion in purposes between the different library modules.
 But having published these I will continue to support these since the road to enlightenment is one without terminus.